teltek/PumukitPaellaPlayerBundle/README.md

 # Paella Player Bundle

-Bundle based on [Symfony](http://symfony.com/) to work with the [PuMuKIT2 Video Platform](https://github.com/campusdomar/PuMuKIT2/blob/2.1.x/README.md).
+Bundle based on [Symfony](http://symfony.com/) to work with the [PuMuKIT Video Platform](https://github.com/campusdomar/PuMuKIT/blob/2.1.x/README.md).

-This bundle overrides the [PuMuKIT-2 BasePlayer Bundle](https://github.com/campusdomar/PuMuKIT2/tree/master/src/Pumukit/BasePlayerBundle).
-It adds a Paella Player to the WebTV Portal to be used instead of the default [JW Player Bundle](https://github.com/campusdomar/PuMuKIT2/tree/master/src/Pumukit/JWPlayerBundle)
+This bundle overrides the [Pumukit BasePlayer Bundle](https://github.com/campusdomar/PuMuKIT/tree/master/src/Pumukit/BasePlayerBundle).
+It adds a Paella Player to the WebTV Portal to be used instead of the default [JW Player Bundle](https://github.com/campusdomar/PuMuKIT/tree/master/src/Pumukit/JWPlayerBundle)

 ## Installation